-Any member of the Board may submit items for the agenda through the Chairperson or the Superintendent.
-The agenda shall be closed to Board members five (5) calendar days prior to the date of the scheduled regular meeting unless the addition of a late item is approved by the Chairperson or by a request of three (3) Board members.
+Any member of the Board may submit items for the agenda for a regular meeting through the Chairperson or the Superintendent ten (10) calendar days preceding the scheduled regular meeting unless the addition of a late item is approved by the Chairperson or submitted by a written request of three (3) Board members.

-Items may be placed on a proposed special called meeting agenda at the direction of the Chairperson and shall be placed on the proposed agenda if requested by three (3) or more Board members.
+Items may be placed on a proposed special called meeting agenda at the direction of the Chairperson and shall be placed on the proposed agenda if requested in writing by three (3) or more Board members.